townsquare-interactive/next-gen-transformer/src/controllers/scrape-controller.readme.md

 ---

-Note: Images and data backed up to S3 by default if saving to another additional location
+Note: Images and data are backed up to S3 by default if saving to another additional location or no saveMethod found

 ## Duda Environment Variables